zaxor0/zwerchhau/README.md

 There are 4 classes based on classic D&D archtypes.
 While players may pick anything as a subclass as the focal identity of their character, they should try to stay within one of the classes.
 Classes guide leveling and character advancement.
 - Warriors : Someone with advanced combat training
 - Rogues : Someone with keen skills or intuition: slyness, discreteness, cleverness, back stabbing
-- Magic-Users : Someone with spellcasting abilities, gained from study or supernatural influence
+- Magic-Users : Someone with spellcasting abilities, gained from study, natural adeptness to magic, or supernatural influence
-- Priests : Someone with powers influence or inspired by a holy deity or supernatural presence (personified or not)
+- Priests : Someone with spellcasting-like abilities that are inspired by a holy deity or supernatural presence (personified or not)

 Players should pick a subclass or identity that falls under one of these types.
 This is completely open ended, players are free to come up with any kind of identity.
 Here are some examples:
 - Warrior : Streetfighter, Kung Fu Master, Gladiator, Paladin, Ranger, Knight, Swordsman, Samurai, Crossbowmen